CalAIM Enhanced Care Management, Community Supports, and Incentive Payment Program Initiatives

 Download the factsheet about the CalAIM initiative to advance Community Supports to address social drivers of health.

-.
-Through this series, we will review and reinforce policy guidance on individual Community Supports, identify lessons learned from community providers, Whole Person Care pilots, and managed care plans, and respond to emerging questions from the field.
-The webinar will feature a presentation by Project Angel Food and SPUR.
-Please register here to attend.
+The Community Supports Spotlight Series aims to review and reinforce policy guidance on individual Community Supports, identify and amplify best practices and lessons learned from community providers, Whole Person Care pilots, and Managed Care Plans, and respond to emerging questions from the field.

 Incentive Payment Program

 The CalAIM Incentive Payment Program is intended to support the implementation and expansion of ECM and Community Supports by incentivizing managed care plans (MCPs), in accordance with 42 CFR Section 438.6(b), to drive MCP delivery system investment in provider capacity and delivery system infrastructure; bridge current silos across physical and behavioral health care service delivery; reduce health disparities and promote health equity; achieve improvements in quality performance; and encourage take-up of Community Supports.

 California's Section 1115 waiver renewal includes expenditure authority for the “Providing Access and Transforming Health" (PATH) initiative to maintain, build, and scale services, capacity and infrastructure necessary to ensure successful implementation of Enhanced Care Management, Community Supports, and Justice Involved services under CalAIM.
 PATH funding aims to support community level service delivery networks to ensure access to health care services, and improve health outcomes, with particular attention to communities that have been historically under-resourced because of economic or social marginalization due to race, ethnicity, rural geography, or other factors.
 PATH funding is available for various entities such as providers, counties, former Whole Person Care (WPC) Lead Entities, Community-Based Organizations (CBOs), tribes and others.
 Learn more about PATH.